Dieg0Lir4/Implementation-of-Computational-Methods/README.md

 ![](https://github.com/Dieg0Lir4/Implementation-of-Computational-Methods/blob/main/automata.png)

+In this diagram you can see all the states de DFA can take, the incial and the end state.
+Also what is the condition to move between states.
+Take for example

 alphabets ∑={c, h, a, u, m, s, r, k, y, e, o, d, i, l, g}

 The previous automaton can be represented with the next regular expression